El Paso Independent School District

 The El Paso Independent School District (or EPISD) is the largest school district serving El Paso, Texas (USA).
 Originally organized in 1883, it is currently the largest district in the Texas Education Agency's Educational Service Center (ESC) Region 19, as well as the largest district within the city of El Paso and El Paso County.
 The EPISD also provides public education to the children of U.S. Army soldiers stationed at Fort Bliss.
 The district headquarters are located in El Paso.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

-Board of Trustees
+Board of trustees

-The EPISD is managed by a school board (called the Board of Trustees) composed of seven publicly elected school board trustees and a single superintendent.
+A school board manages the EPISD (called the Board of Trustees) composed of seven publicly elected school board trustees and a single superintendent.
 Each trustee represents one of the seven districts in the EPISD.